-Covering 209 miles on a single charge, the all-electric Vauxhall hatch is has one of the biggest ranges in its class.
+Covering 175 miles on a single charge, the all-electric Vauxhall hatch has one of the biggest ranges in its class.
 Plus, when you’re out of juice, you won’t be waiting around for too long as it takes just 30 minutes to get to 80% using a 100kw charging point.

-As it’s essentially a Peugeot e208 underneath, the Corsa is well-euipped and well made.
-With a whole host of handy tech inside, including a touchscreen infotainment system, Apple CarPlay and Android auto, as well as several helpful driver aids, it has everything you need to help you enjoy driving electrification.
+As it’s essentially a Peugeot e208 underneath, the Corsa is well-equipped and well made.
+With a whole host of handy tech inside, including a touchscreen infotainment system, Apple CarPlay and Android Auto, as well as several helpful driver aids, it has everything you need to enjoy driving an EV.

-It also looks great and at just £261 a month from new, it’s one of the cheapest EVs out there.
+It also looks great and is priced from just £245 a month for a new model, making it one of the cheapest EVs in terms of value-for-money.

 Cheapest mid-range electric car

-Keeping the same build quality and features as it’s traditional counterpart, the e-Up! is a practical, genuine city car.
+Keeping the same build quality and features as its traditional counterpart, the e-Up! is a practical city car.
 Easy to drive with Volkswagen’s world-renowned reliability, it still remains a firm favourite.

-It’s nippy round town too, with power provided by an 82hp electric motor helping the e-Up! go from 0-62mph in 11.9 seconds.
+It’s nippy around town too, with power provided by an 82hp electric motor helping the e-Up! go from 0-62mph in 11.9 seconds.
 Not blistering speeds, but more than enough for everyday driving.

-It’s also practical too.
-Not necessarily in size – which isn’t great if you’re regularly transporting adults in the back – but for kids, it’s more than comfortable.
+It’s also one of the most functional small EVs on the market.
+Not necessarily in size – which isn’t great if you’re regularly transporting adults in the back – but for kids, and everyday shopping and goods, it’s more than comfortable.

-And with a range of 135 miles – ideal for the weekly commute – and an 80% fast charge in under an hour, it also means you can live with the small city car day to day without hassle.
+And with a real-world range of 125 miles – ideal for the weekly commute – and an 80% fast charge in under an hour, it also means you can live with the small city car day-to-day without any hassle.

 Cheapest electric car that everybody loves

-As everyone has different needs, wants and tastes, it’s quite difficult to find a car everyone loves.
-But it would also be wrong to have a list of electric cars without mentioning one of the early pioneers; the Nissan Leaf.
+As everyone has different needs, wants and tastes, it’s quite difficult to find a car that continues to tick all the boxes for a large demographic of drivers.
+But the Nissan Leaf might just be the one.
+It would also be wrong to have a list of electric cars without mentioning this early pioneer.

 With bold engineering, the Nissan is exceptionally user-friendly, and it’s also great to drive.
-And although there are now many other options in the market, you really get the sense of the future when in the Leaf.
+And although there are now many other options in the market, you really get a sense of the future when you’re in the Leaf.